Crunch-io/ta-da/content/dev/blog/analysing-so-data.md

 corrected those that fit this monthly-annual discrepancy.
 Like Evelina, we fit mixture models using the [mclust package](http://www.stat.washington.edu/mclust/).
-We fit mixture models for every country, and then adjusted salaries under the following conditions: \* if there is only one mode / cluster don't adjust the salaries.
-This is the simplest case, if there's no discrepancy there's no reason to correct. \* if any mode / cluster of salaries only represented 10% of the population, don't adjust the salaries.
-We found that sometimes `mclust` would find very small clusters and that would produce odd results, we chose 10% here out of convenience, but a more principle approach would pick a better cut off. \* if there was more than one mode / cluster of salaries, and the lowest group's salary multiplied by 12 was greater than the second lowest group's salary multiplied by two, then do not attempt to adjust the salaries.
+We fit mixture models for every country, and then adjusted salaries under the following conditions:

+* if there is only one mode / cluster don't adjust the salaries.
+This is the simplest case, if there's no discrepancy there's no reason to correct.
+* if any mode /cluster of salaries only represented 10% of the population, don't adjust the salaries.
+We found that sometimes `mclust` would find very small clusters and that would produce odd results, we chose 10% here out of convenience, but a more principle approach would pick a better cut off.
+* if there was more than one mode / cluster of salaries, and the lowest group's salary multiplied by 12 was greater than the second lowest group's salary multiplied by two, then do not attempt to adjust the salaries.
 Sometimes `mclust` would find clusters, but they would actually be fairly tightly together.
-This was likely the result of other covariates like experience, but critically, we didn't want to multiply junior developers' salaries by 12 just because they form a distinct cluster separate from senior developers. \* otherwise, multiply the lowest salary group by 12 to correct for apparent misreporting.
+This was likely the result of other covariates like experience, but critically, we didn't want to multiply junior developers' salaries by 12 just because they form a distinct cluster separate from senior developers.
+* otherwise, multiply the lowest salary group by 12 to correct for apparent misreporting.

 Finally, we only applied this adjustment to countries where we had at least 90 responses.
 This allowed us to be reasonably confident that there were enough